Tim McCarver, big league catcher and broadcaster, dies at 81

 Commissioner Rob Manfred said in a statement that McCarver was “a respected teammate and one of the most influential voices our game has known.”
 McCarver, who in the 1960s was an early and prominent union activist, was praised Thursday by Major League Baseball Players Association Executive Director Tony Clark for his “lead role” in the union’s formation.

-Six feet tall and solidly built, McCarver was a policeman’s son from Memphis, who got into more than a few fights while growing up but was otherwise playing baseball and football and imitating popular broadcasters, notably the Cardinals’ Harry Caray.
+Six feet tall and solidly built, McCarver was a policeman’s son from Memphis, who got into more than a few fights while growing up but was otherwise playing baseball and football and imitating popular broadcasters.
 He was signed while still in high school by the Cardinals for $75,000, a generous offer for that time; just 17 when he debuted for them in 1959 and in his early 20s when he became the starting catcher.

 McCarver attended segregated schools in Memphis and often spoke of the education he received as a newcomer in St. Louis.
 His teammates included Gibson and outfielder Curt Flood, Black players who did not hesitate to confront or tease McCarver.
 When McCarver used racist language against a Black child trying to jump a fence during spring training, Gibson would remember “getting right up in McCarver’s face.”
 McCarver liked to tell the story about drinking an orange soda during a hot day in spring training and Gibson asking him for some, then laughing when McCarver flinched.